A-Mael/QuizGame/README.md

 # QuizGame
-this linux script check answer of 10 true or false questions
+shell script that check answer of 10 true or false questions